-Enter the name and Social Security number of each Line 3. beneficiary for whom a contribution was made to an IRC Section 529A Pennsylvania ABLE Savings Program during tax year 2021.
+Enter the name and Social Security number of each Line 3. beneficiary for whom a contribution was made to an IRC Section 529A Pennsylvania ABLE Savings Program during tax year 2022.
 Enter the amount of the contribution made for each beneficiary.
 The maximum contributions to any one IRC Section 529A Pennsylvania ABLE Savings Program account by one or more contributors cannot exceed the annual federal gift tax exclusion amount.
 In addition, the maximum contributions by a contributor to one or more accounts cannot exceed the annual federal gift tax exclusion amount.
-For tax years beginning on or after Jan.
-1, 2018, the annual federal gift tax exclusion amount is \$15,000.
-A taxpayer and spouse each may take a deduction for contributions up to a limit of \$15,000 per contributor.
+The current annual federal gift tax exclusion amount is \$16,000.
+A taxpayer and spouse each may take a deduction for contributions up to a limit of \$16,000 per contributor.
 If you have more than three beneficiaries for which you are claiming a deduction, please include a statement showing the name, Social Security number, and the amount of deduction claimed by the taxpayer and/or spouse for each beneficiary.